76 Best Things To Do in NYC [updated 2023]

 18. Visit the 9/11 Memorial and Museum

-The Memorial and Museum dedicated to the 9/11 terrorist attacks are located on the site where the Twin Towers would be today, also known as Ground Zero.
-Instead, you'll find fountains engraved with the names of the victims and a memorial museum telling the story of the attacks and how New York slowly rebuilt itself in the days that followed.
+The Memorial and Museum dedicated to the 9/11 terrorist attacks is located on the site where the Twin Towers would occupy today, also known as Ground Zero.
+Instead, you will find fountains engraved with the names of the victims and a memorial museum telling the story of the attacks and how New York slowly rebuilt itself in the days that followed.

-Although visiting the 9/11 Museum exhibit is an emotionally overwhelming experience, I recommend it as it will give you an alternative context to your trip and you will see New York from different eyes after the visit.
+Although visiting the 9/11 Museum exhibit is an emotionally overwhelming experience, I recommend it as it will give you an alternative context to your trip and you will see New York through different eyes after your visit.

-If you want to evaluate the different options to know what happened on 9/11, I leave you this post with the different options to know what happened on 9/11.
-5 Best 9/11 Tours in New York.
+If you want to evaluate the different options to learn about what happened on 9/11, I leave you with this post with the 5 Best 9/11 Tours in New York.

 19. The One World Observatory: a tribute looking to the future

-If you are in the area and you have decided to visit the 9/11 Memorial or the 9/11 Museum, maybe you would like to go up to admire New York from the heights at the One World Observatory.
+If you're in the area and you've made your way to the 9/11 Memorial or the 9/11 Museum, you may want to climb up to admire New York from above at the One World Observatory.
 At the top of One World Trade Center, the skyscraper that was built at Ground Zero devastated by the 9/11 attacks, you will find a glass observation deck that will allow you to see the south of Manhattan, the Hudson and Brooklyn with total clarity.

 If you have some vertigo, you will not need to miss the views from the One World Observatory as this is the best viewpoint in the city, since being glazed, it conveys a sense of protection that other open observatories do not have.
 You can read all the details here: NYC One World Observatory Tickets: how to buy, prices and discounts and take note of how to get to One World Observatory in this other article.